The404Studios/Kenshi-Online/README.md

 ## 🚀 Installation Guide

 ### Prerequisites
-- Kenshi (Game Version X.XX or higher)
+- Kenshi (Game Version "19.X.X or higher)
 - All players must have the same game version and mod configuration

 ### Client Installation